libretiny-eu/libretiny/docs/config.md

 The following options enable library-specific debugging messages.
 They are only effective if `LT_LOGLEVEL` is set below INFO.
 All of them are disabled by default.

-Platforms should generally call i.e. WiFiClient debugging for client-related code, even if the `WiFiClient.cpp` file is physically absent.
+Families should generally call i.e. WiFiClient debugging for client-related code, even if the `WiFiClient.cpp` file is physically absent.

 - LT_DEBUG_WIFI - `WiFi.cpp`
 - LT_DEBUG_WIFI_CLIENT - `WiFiClient.cpp`